data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 cd ../android_kernel_samsung_jf
 ```

-Time for patches!
+All good?
+Let's get on with it!

-Resource for patches and how they work: https://www.howtogeek.com/415442/how-to-apply-a-patch-to-a-file-and-create-patches-in-linux/
+Resource for patches and how they work (if something goes wrong): https://www.howtogeek.com/415442/how-to-apply-a-patch-to-a-file-and-create-patches-in-linux/

 #### Injection patch
 This patch enables the mac80211 injection.
 It works on the LOS16 kernel and is based on the aircrack patch (http://patches.aircrack-ng.org/mac80211.compat08082009.wl_frag+ack_v1.patch).